 The complaints tend to focus on either cash back not being applied or for difficulty redeeming the cashback balance.
 I will say that reading through the complaints that GetUpside does respond well, at least on the BBB site.

 It's not so much that GetUpside is scammy.
-There are some deceptive things.
 No one's going to be perfect in an app-based world.
-I'll get more into issues in the Cons.
+I will say a couple of things seem to be deceptive about how they do things, but I'll get into that more in the Cons.

 My review of the Pros of GetUpside.